arthur-conde/genshin-impact-feedback/README.md

 - Display amount in inventory while crafting
 - Provide a way to review past dialog
 - Addition of weapon transmog option.
 (Style is important.)
-- Keep Theater Mechanicus around
-  - Love some RTS in my Genshin
 - More things to do in the Adventurer Book
 - Adventurer Book tracking more than 6 enemies in the map
   - I do not want to look up an online interactive map everytime